-Check out these seven summer activities that burn the most calories.
+What are some summer activities that burn the most calories?

 Light gardening burns about 330 calories per hour.
-Heavier yardwork, such as chopping wood and landscaping, can burn up 440 calories.
-The bonus of doing yardwork is that you’re not only exercising, you’re also being productive and creating something beautiful.
+Heavier yard work, such as chopping wood and landscaping, can burn up 440 calories.
+The bonus of doing yard work is that you’re not only exercising, but you’re also being productive and creating something beautiful.

 Skip the lawn service this summer and do it yourself for satisfying weekly workouts that do double duty.

 Hiking in the summertime lets you take advantage of shaded, wooded paths in the heat.
 Plus, getting outdoors and into nature releases stress and boosts your mood.

 Enjoy the wildlife, fresh air, sunshine and full green foliage of the season.
 Hiking also takes your mind off the fact that you’re exercising.
 Thus, you’ll likely stay out longer and burn more calories.

 This summertime water activity engages your core for a calorie-burning, muscle-building workout.
 Stand-up paddleboarding requires balance.
 That’s why it’s so good for your abdominal and back muscles.
 If you’re new to paddleboarding, follow these tips to stay upright and enjoy the experience:

 - Bend your knees slightly to reduce fatigue.